-For additional guidance on CE submissions, reference the CTR Continuing Education Handbook.
+For additional guidance on CE submissions, reference the CTR Continuing Education Guide.

 Supporting documentation of completed CEs is required for CTRs granted an extension.
 Documentation should be submitted to NCRA by the CE Cycle deadline.
 If a CTR is unable to provide required documentation of CEs, then their credential is revoked due to non-compliance.